 Louise is a graduate in European Humanities with Classical Studies and also holds an MA in Library and Information Studies.
 She has a varied background in legal library management and information administration having worked at the British Dental Association, a range of large city law firms and within the financial services sector.

-Cherno is the Head of Facilities.
+Cherno is the Head of Operations.
 He is responsible for the day to day management of all Chambers facilities and administrative functions.

 Cherno joined Doughty Street Chambers in September 2014 following his previous role as a Public Law Paralegal at a Top 20 ‘Magic Circle’ City Law Firm.
 Prior to this, between 2009 and 2013, Cherno enjoyed various roles at Doughty Street Chambers as a Junior Clerk, Legal Researcher and Administrator.